-What data conversion means is the conversion or translation of data from one source or medium to another.
-It can be a simple process or an intricate one, depending on the number and complexity of data formats involved.
+Data conversion can be a simple process or an intricate one, depending on the number and complexity of data formats involved.
 However, no two conversion jobs are the same.
 For instance, in some cases, the process may include merging high volumes of data from certain fields while splitting in others.

-The following example illustrates a simple data conversion process that takes data about Orders from an SQL Server database and converts the data type of the field ShippedDate from date to string.
+The following example outlines simple data conversion process steps that take data about Orders from an SQL Server database and convert the data type of the field ShippedDate from date to string.

 This data type conversion allows using string expressions on the ShippedDate field.
 For example, by using the LeftOf, as shown in Figure 2, we can remove the time stamp from the date field.